 Because we love them, and in order to be a preservation breeder, we have to.
 Let me explain:

 Let’s assume if you are wanting a purebred dog, you believe they should exist because of their predictability and heritage.
 In order for a breed to evolve and exist, there need to be knowledgeable stewards of that breed.
 One cannot just breed one litter and pass the torch on to another, as knowledge of that line, health and temperament is tantamount to improving and moving generations forward.
-Seasoned breeders learn the nuance of breeding; each breeding done is done for a purpose for their line.
+Ethical breeders learn the nuance of breeding; each breeding done is done for a purpose for their line.
 As such, they should keep a puppy or puppies intact from each breeding.
 So, the breeder often keeps one back in her home.
 Simple math will tell you that this number can grow very quickly.

 So a breeder is faced with how to handle this, and many do it differently: guardian homes, large kennels, and retiring adults that either do not work out for breeding or who have been bred and might excel as a single dog or one of just a couple.
 A combination of these program management strategies may be used.